HelloWorld017/clink-powerline/README.md

 ## Included Sections
  * Currently Working Directory `cwd`
  * Git `git`
- * Lambda `lambda` (A lambda icon with indicator wich shows last command is successful)
+ * Lambda `lambda` (A lambda icon with indicator showing has admin privilege and is last command successful)
  * Node `node` (Shows node version and package name)
  * Time `time`
  * Text `textseg` (A custom text)
+ * Plain Text `text` (Custom text, but not treated as section, the raw text is just appended)

 ## Editing Powerline
 If you want to edit your powerline, please open lua file and find `Powerline.init`.